-- (1) Captiva Island. [no change proposed] - (2) Gasparilla Island. [no change proposed] - (3) Greater Pine Island, as identified on the future land use map and described in section 34-2 of this code: - a.
-Table 1(a) of the Lee Plan contains special density restrictions for Greater Pine Island that would affect rezonings that would allow in excess of 3 dwelling units per gross acre.
-For the Matlacha, Bokeelia and St. James City areas, currently classified in the Lee Plan as future urban areas,
+- (1) Captiva Island. [no change proposed] - (2) Gasparilla Island. [no change proposed] - (3) Greater Pine Island.
+See density limitations for Greater Pine Island in section 33-1062. - a.
+For the Matlacha, Bokeelia and St. James City areas, currently classified in the Lee Plan as future urban areas, maximum density permitted shall be as set forth for the zoning district in which located, or that which is permitted for the land use category in which located, whichever is lower.

-- maximum density permitted shall be as set forth for the zoning district in which located, or that which is permitted for the land use category in which located, whichever is lower. - b.
-Those portions of Greater Pine Island that are classified in the Lee Plan as "Coastal Rural" have special density restrictions as set forth in section 33-551 et seq.
+- b.
 For all other areas: - 1.
 No land, except as provided in subsection (3)a of this section, shall be rezoned to any zoning district permitting more than three dwelling units per gross acre. - 2.
 Land currently zoned for more than three dwelling units per gross acre shall be allowed a density in excess of three dwelling units per gross acre provided that all other applicable regulations are met, and provided further that no density shall be allowed above that which is permitted for the land use category in which the property is located, or which is permitted by the zoning which was in effect for the property as of November 25, 1986, whichever is lower. - c.
-Residential densities in Greater Pine Island may be further restricted in accordance with concurrency and traffic-based growth limitations in section 33-511. - d. e.
-Housing density bonuses are not permitted in Greater Pine Island (see section 34-1511).
 With regard to Matlacha, Bokeelia, St. James City and all other areas, due to the constraints on future development posed by the limited road connections to the mainland area of the county, bonus densities of any kind are not permitted in Greater Pine Island.
-This prohibition includes housing density bonuses, off-site transfers from environmentally critical areas, and - e.
-Transfers from on-site wetlands at rates above the standard density rates for environmentally critical areas are not permitted in Greater Pine Island. - f.
-Land in Greater Pine Island is not eligible to receive TDR units (see section 2-148).
+This prohibition includes housing density bonuses, off-site transfers from environmentally critical areas, and transfers from on-site wetlands at rates above the standard density rates for environmentally critical areas.